ChamiLamelas/Go-Projects/URL-Shortener/README.md

 It offers the following features:

 1. A user can provide a URL to be shortened to an alias.
 By leaving the alias blank, an alias is automatically assigned.
+Aliases are assigned sequentially starting from 0.
 2. A user can expand an alias to a URL.
 3. A user can see how many times a URL has been expanded.